Ocawesome101/TILE/README.md

-# TILE - the Text-Interface Lua Editor
+# TLE - The Lua Editor

-Usage: `tile.lua [file]`
+Usage: `tle [file]`

 Somewhat similar to `nano`, but written in Lua and with different commands.
-Will attempt to load syntax highlighting for the current file extension from `tile/syntax/$LANG.lua`.\*
+Will attempt to load syntax highlighting for the current file extension from `TLE/$LANG.lua` in two places (see below).

 Use arrow keys to navigate.

 Run `standalone.sh` to generate a standalone TILE script.
-Copy `syntax` to `$HOME/.local/share/TILE` to get syntax highlighting.
+Copy `syntax` to `$HOME/.local/share/TLE` or `/usr/share/TLE` to get syntax highlighting.

 Commands:

- - `alt-H`: toggle syntax highlighting
+ - `^H`: reload syntax highlighting
  - `^N`: open a file for editing
  - `^B`: go to next buffer
  - `^V`: go to previous buffer